Currently offered at our Milwaukee, Ozaukee, and Green Bay Campuses

-Please download our Consent and Release form and bring a signed copy with you to camp.
-The form is also provided in your confirmation email after you register online.
-Each participant must have a signed copy by their parent or legal guardian.
+The consent and release form is provided in your confirmation email and in the camp information packet you will receive when you register.
+Each participant must have a copy signed by their parent or legal guardian.
+Additional forms will be available when you drop your child off.
 If a child forgets his/her permission form, verbal permission may be accepted if we are able to contact the parent or guardian on the telephone prior to the start of camp.
-Additional forms will be available at drop-off.

 My child needs to take medication(s) during the day.
 Can I send it with him/her to camp?

 If your child may require any prescription or non-prescription medication (e.g. inhalers, EpiPen, Benadryl, acetaminophen) during camp, you must complete the medication form provided in the camp information packet and return by the first day of camp.

 Each campus is a different so please refer to the camp information packet that you will be able to download at the time of registration.
 If you need a copy of the camp information packet, please contact the youth programs team at the campus in which your camp takes place.

 If you have additional questions about camp, please contact:

 Milwaukee Campus: Britney Kruesel | 414-431-6153

 Green Bay Campus: Katie Gut | 920-469-3110 x117